 Spotted-tail Quoll / Tiger Quoll

-The spotted-tail quoll (Dasyurus maculates), also known as the Tiger Quoll, can be distinguished from other quoll species for – you guessed it – its spotted tail.
+The spotted-tail quoll (Dasyurus maculates), also known as the Tiger Quoll, can be distinguished from other quoll species by – you guessed it – its spotted tail.
 The tiger quoll is mostly nocturnal and is about the size of a domestic cat, with irregular white spots on its back and tail, and a pale belly.
 The tiger quoll is classed as vulnerable in NSW and is an endangered animal nationally.

 An excellent climber, the tiger quoll consumes a variety of prey, including gliders, possums, small wallabies, rats, birds, bandicoots, rabbits and insects.
 It also eats carrion and takes domestic fowl.